Thistle Me This

 Over the years I have worked with vulnerable people, both adults and children,

-I have worked with schools supporting children with learning difficulties and behavioural issues, aiding parents and teachers, in and around Bedfordshire, I also worked in public protection, dealt with victims of crime, domestic violence, always supporting the vulnerable.
+Working in schools supporting children with learning difficulties and behavioural issues, aiding parents and teachers, in and around Bedfordshire.
+I was in public protection, dealing with victims of crime, domestic violence, always supporting the vulnerable.

-I am also a Shamanic Practitioner ,I have studied various Shamanic pathways including British.
-I use my drum or rattle to bring back balance to the body and spirit, and take you on "journeys" I have practised crystal extraction, soul retrieval and bone healing.
-I am currently undertaking a Druid Bardic Course and of course my training with the marvellous Jing continues.
+I am also a Shamanic Practitioner , over the years studying various Shamanic pathways including British.
+I use my drum or rattle to to resonate with you on many levels, bringing balance to the body and spirit, and take you on "journeys" I practise crystal extraction, soul retrieval and bone healing.
+I am undertaking a Druid Bardic Course and of course on going development with the marvellous Jing continues.

 The year after I walked with a friend the Ridgeway as part of Race to the Stones, it was pretty gruelling as it was the hottest July for years.
-Unfortunately she injured her self and couldn't complete the second day, we were raising money for SSAFA.
+Unfortunately she injured her self and couldn't complete the second day, we were fundraising for SSAFA.
 This was a distance of 100km in two days. (photo 1)

-Last year myself and my cousin decided to walk the John Muir Way which is coast to coast in Scotland, a journey of 136 miles, it took us 6 days but we did it, much to our surprise, we were raising money for Womens Aid.
-(Photo 3)
+Last year myself and my wee cousin decided to walk the John Muir Way which is coast to coast in Scotland, a journey of 136 miles, it took us 6 days but we did it, much to our surprise, we were fundraising for